dgraph-io/dgraph-docs/content/howto/exportdata/export-data.md

      --values myvalues.yaml
    ```

-#### Disable HTTPS for exports to S3 and Minio
+### Disable HTTPS for exports to S3 and Minio

 By default, Dgraph assumes the destination bucket is using HTTPS.
-If that is not the case, the export will fail.
-To export to a bucket using HTTP (insecure), set the query parameter `secure=false` with the destination endpoint in the destination field:
+If that is not the case, the export fails.
+To export to a bucket using HTTP (insecure), set the query parameter `secure=false` with the destination endpoint in the `destination` field:

 ```graphql
 mutation {